Angela is a business owner and blogger who is learning her way through the professional world.

 As a voracious reader and a would-be minimalist, I have found that the one area that I seem never to minimalize fully is my book collection.
 Fortunately, through the help of several sites, I have found that I can trade and sell many of my books, which allows me to stick to just one bookcase (plus a nightstand) of books.
 I have personal experience with each of the sites below and would recommend every single one of them.

 Recommended Websites for Book Trades and Sales

 Paperbackswap.com is not just for paperbacks; you can also trade hardcover books.
-I have found that the quality of the books you get through this site is usually excellent.
+I have found that the books you get through this site are usually excellent.
 The people are pretty honest, and I have had no problems whatsoever!

 They also have two sister sites where you can trade DVDs and CDs.
 They include:

 - swapadvd.com.
 You can only swap DVDs here, no VCR tapes.
-The availability is not as good as their paperbackswap.com counterpart, but if something becomes available that has been on your waiting list, they will notify you.
-You also can trade your credits between its two affiliates paperbackswap.com and swapacd.com.
+The availability is not as good as their paperbackswap.com counterpart, but they will notify you if something becomes available that has been on your waiting list.
+You also can trade your credits between its two affiliates, paperbackswap.com and swapacd.com.

 - swapacd.com.
 Here, you can swap CDs.
 The availability is not so good, but if you are patient, you will eventually get the CDs that you are looking for, and you can also exchange credits between its affiliates.

 This one is only my second favorite; it is not my favorite because the quality of the books isn't that great, and the selection is not always stellar, but I post it because it's such a good deal and you can earn lots of credits!
 In other words, the ratio is more than one book per book, which is excellent for the avid reader, as long as you don't plan on collecting the books afterward.

 I like this site, but I never trust it to give me books in good condition, although I have gotten new-looking books as well.